 Next, rear thru axles provide very little if any benefit for most riders.
 Front thru axles are more important because the fork is weaker and more susceptible to flex than seat and chain stays.
 The front of the bike also steers.
 The strength of thru axles helps.

 Finally, thru axles require longer chainstays because they use wider hub spacing than quick release.
-The standard rear dropout spacing for thru axles is 142 mm.
+The industry standard rear dropout spacing for thru axles is 142 mm.
 If you combine this with 405 mm chainstays, your chain may run at too extreme of an angle while you’re using the outermost gears.

 This means you won’t be able to cross chain gears by running the smallest chainring and smallest cog on the rear.
 Your heel could also rub on the wide chainstays while pedaling.
 With 142mm thru axles, you’ll want your chainstays to be at least 415-420 mm.

 One interesting thing to note is that the rear dropout spacing is exactly the same for standard rear disc 135 mm quick release axles and 142 mm thru axles.
 Even though thru axles are longer, you end up with the same exact dropout width and cassette position because part of the thru axles sit inside of a pocket in the dropouts.
-This article has a great visual showing how this works.

 Converting A Quick Release Bike to Thru Axles